Unix commands I need often

 • dust: “du on steroids.”

-• duc, also a nice drive-use visualizer.
+• duc, also a nice drive-use visualiser.

-• procs : A modern replacement for ps written in Rust
+• procs: A modern replacement for ps written in Rust

 • Tree: show you the tree structure of directories, a bit like microdosing on Midnight Commander from back in the day.